sysadmin-cpu/HTML-CSS-Components/README.md

 # HTML-CSS-Components
 Designs of Web Page and Sites

 This Repository has been done for showing different forms that it can do with a litte bit of creativity in HTML and CSS every form that I can create and upload it to this repository it will have its file HTML and CSS respectively.
+Even though there are many ways for designing forms all depends on your imagination

 # Form 1:
 Files: